giantswarm/envctl/docs/testing/testing-via-mcp.md

 Unlike CLI usage where you might need to manage envctl services manually, **the MCP testing tools automatically create and manage isolated envctl instances** for each test scenario:

-1. **Automatic Instance Creation**: Each test scenario gets a fresh envctl serve process
+1. **Automatic Instance Creation**: Each test scenario gets a fresh envctl serve process on a unique port
-2. **Port Management**: Instances are assigned unique ports to avoid conflicts
+2. **Port Management**: Instances are assigned unique ports to avoid conflicts (starting from base port 18000)
 3. **Configuration Isolation**: Each instance has its own temporary configuration directory
+4. **Mock Server Integration**: Mock MCP servers are automatically configured and started within each instance
-4. **Log Collection**: All stdout/stderr from instances is captured and included in responses
+5. **Log Collection**: All stdout/stderr from instances is captured and included in responses
-5. **Automatic Cleanup**: Instances and configurations are cleaned up after test completion
+6. **Automatic Cleanup**: Instances and configurations are cleaned up after test completion

 ### Enhanced Debugging